shenc909/TeensyWii/README.md

 Changes:
 - INS (inertial navigation system) integrated with GPS and Baro

-- completely different althold integrated with INS
+- completely different precise althold integrated with INS
 - right altitude management by setting desired vario (vertical speed) with throttle stick
 - single PID controller for hovering and altitude management
 - stable hovering trottle estimator/corrector by I-part of alt PID controller
 - smart land detector
 - reduced effect of air-cushion to avoid incorrect raw baro values and jumps near the ground accordingly (integrated with INS)
+- controllable by desired vario (vertical speed) landing
 - new SAFE_ALT_DURING_AH define.
 It helps to protect descending less than specified in define altitude.
 Activated when SAFE_ALT box activated in GUI.

 - precise, rapid, sensitive to external perturbations (wind, pushes) GPS-INS position hold (INS_PH_NAV_ON define)